ProphetLamb/poe-high-spammer/README.md

 Once the hotkey is toggled the auto-clicker will simulate a mouse left click, until the item is highlighted.
 For this it is important that the box which your item is within is not obscured by the info panel.
-To ensure this doesnt happen hold the [ALT] key.
+To ensure this doesnt happen hold the `[ALT]` key.
-To repeatedly use currency hold the [SHIFT] key.
+To repeatedly use currency hold the `[SHIFT]` key.

-In this example we want to alt spam any life roll on our gloves, so we hold [SHIFT]+[ALT] and hover over the item, so that the cursor does not overlay the edge of the item-boundary-box (which is used for detecting the match).
+In this example we want to alt spam any life roll on our gloves, so we hold `[SHIFT]+[ALT]` and hover over the item, so that the cursor does not overlay the edge of the item-boundary-box (which is used for detecting the match).
-Now press the hotkey [COLON].
+Now press the hotkey `[COLON]`.

-The autoclicker will reroll until the item is highlighted.
+The spammer will reroll until the item is highlighted.
 This also works with influenced/animated items.
+Action will only be taken once per scroll, so that the tool exhibits a maximum of 1 server action per 1 input.

 ### Dont's